djalbat/inference/README.md

 ## Why?

 To go hand in hand with [Reaction](https://github.com/djalbat/Reaction).
 It does away with Redux's concept of a centralised state, instead passing information directly to listeners.
-However, it does this is by applying rules to actions and combining the results in pretty much the same way that Redux employs reducers.
+It does this is by applying rules to actions and combining the results in pretty much the same way that Redux employs reducers.

 ## Rewiring Redux